sr258/h5p-multiuser-quiz/README.md

 ## Adding to WordPress

-- Make sure the directory of this repository is "H5P.ShareDBTest-0.1" (or the current version number).
+- Make sure the directory of this repository is "H5P.MultiuserQuiz-0.1" (or the current version number).
 - run `npm build`
 - Install the H5P CLI tool from NPM (`npm install -g h5p`)
 - go the parent directory of the repo
-- run `h5p package H5P.ShareDBTest-0.1`
+- run `h5p pack H5P.MultiuserQuiz-0.1`
 - Upload the resulting libraries.h5p file to WordPress (Make sure you've set these values in wp-config.php when you want to upload the same version again):
   - define('H5P_DEV', true);
   - define('H5P_DISABLE_AGGREGATION', true);

-Flattastic Pro Color Palette by
+## Attributions

+This content type uses colors by the "Flattastic Pro Color Palette".